fbpic/fbpic/README.md

 and Manuel Kirchen at
 [CFEL, Hamburg University](http://lux.cfel.de/).
-The code also benefitted from the contributions of Soeren Jalas (CFEL), Kevin Peters (CFEL), Irene Dornmair (CFEL), Igor Andriyash (Weizmann Institute), Omri Seemann (Weizmann Institute), Daniel Seipt (University of Michigan) and Samuel Yoffe (University of Strathclyde).
+The code also benefitted from the contributions of Soeren Jalas (CFEL), Kevin Peters (CFEL), Irene Dornmair (CFEL), Laurids Jeppe (CFEL), Igor Andriyash (Weizmann Institute), Omri Seemann (Weizmann Institute), Daniel Seipt (University of Michigan) and Samuel Yoffe (University of Strathclyde).

 FBPIC's algorithms are documented in following scientific publications: